 What is FERPA?

 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law which is designed to protect the privacy of students’ educational records.
 Higher education institutions generally must withhold such information from parents and other family/close friends.
-Wake Forest may only release information if we have on file a signed FERPA release form.
-If the student has not signed a FERPA release form, the University generally cannot release the information.
-If the student signs, both mid-term and final grades are mailed via US mail to the address the student provides on their FERPA form.
+Students can provide Proxy Access to their academic records; see the Registrar’s Proxy Access website for information.

 When are semester breaks and holidays and how do I know when to buy airplane tickets for same?